-Follow these guidelines to protect the engine, fuel system and catalytic converter:
+Follow these guidelines to protect the engine and fuel system:

 - Use only unleaded gasoline. - Use the recommended octane number.
-Using lower octane gasoline will result in decreased engine performance. - Do not use fuels containing a high concentration of alcohol. ▶ P. 123 - Do not use stale or contaminated gasoline or an oil/gasoline mixture. - Avoid getting dirt or water in the fuel tank.
+Using lower octane gasoline will result in decreased engine performance. - Do not use fuels containing a high concentration of alcohol. ▶ P. 101 - Do not use stale or contaminated gasoline or an oil/gasoline mixture. - Avoid getting dirt or water in the fuel tank.